UCB-TallerDeDesarrollo/cps-app/README.md

 ### Donwload

-The version 1.0.3 of the application is available to free download at:
+The version 1.4.0 of the application is available to free download at:

 * [Play Store](https://play.google.com/store/apps/details?id=com.livesinthebalance.cpsapp211049)
-* App Store (comming soon)
+* App Store

 ### Team